 The data exposed in the breach is said to include various pieces of personal information, such as copies of passports, medical histories, test results and fertility treatment records.

-Lister claim that, to their knowledge, no patient data was exposed on the dark web.
-The gang has also supposedly informed Stor-a-File that they do not intend to release patient records on the dark web, but there are certainly no guarantees that either of these claims will remain true.
+Lister initially claimed that, to their knowledge, no patient data was exposed on the dark web.
+The gang responsible for the data breach has also supposedly informed Stor-a-File that they do not intend to release patient records on the dark web, but there were certainly no guarantees that these claims would remain true.

 It is also understood that data belonging to other clients of Stor-a-File, including Nuffield Health Leicester Hospital, was also illegally accessed during the attack and then posted to the dark web.

 In December, Lister provided an update to their current and former patients.
 A letter was sent out, which confirmed that copies of scanned laboratory records from the clinic, with details of procedures, were exposed during the data breach.
 The scanned records included full names, hospital numbers, date of births and test results – as well as the details of partners who also came to the clinic.

 Lister reaffirmed that some of the data that was accessed has been published to the dark web.
 However, the letter sent out to patients does not explicitly state whether the scanned laboratory records have been sold.
 Lister claims that they are currently monitoring the dark web for any information about their patients and will provide a further update when they understand more about what has happened to the breached data.

 If you have been contacted by The Lister Fertility Clinic to inform you that your data was exposed in the breach, or you have strong reason to believe that this is the case, you are likely to have grounds to claim compensation.